luminus-framework/luminus/resources/public/md/routes.md

              (middleware/wrap-access-rules user-page)))
 ```

-Finally, if we want to restrict page access to a page then we simply mark
+Finally, when we want to restrict page access to a page, we simply mark
 our route with `noir.util.route/restricted`:

 ```clojure